compoundpartners/js-articles/docs/how-to/basic_usage.rst

 * If you're on a page with a News & Blog apphook, select *News & Blog* > *Add new article...* from the django CMS toolbar.

-* Add a new article in the Django Admin, in the *Aldryn News & Blog* section.
+* Add a new article in the Django Admin, in the *JumpSuite Articles* section.

 ******